damianavila/RISE/README.md

      require(['nbextensions/livereveal/main'],function(livereveal){
     ...
 ```

+This last way to install the extension is more "extended" I mean, you have the extension in the nbextension folder and you can link it from different profiles, and not worry about installing the extension in eaxh profile.

 NOTE_7: Use spacebar to go forward and shift+spacebar to go backward (or the controller in the bottom right corner).
 Up and Down arrows are reserved to interact with notebook cells.
 You can know more about the reveal-specific shortcuts just press teh help button.